somuchpancakes/animated-octo/README.md

 **TO DO**

-- [ ] : As a player, I want to turn right/left to be able to change my direction (right/left)
+- [X] : As a player, I want to turn right/left to be able to change my direction (right/left)
-- [ ] : As a player, I want a better light to be able to see all the map
+- [X] : As a player, I want a better light to be able to see all the map (je crois)
 - [ ] : As a player, I don't want any error in the Console bar
-- [ ] : As a player, I want to be stop when I go into the left wall
+- [X] : As a player, I want to be stop when I go into the left wall
-- [ ] : As a player, I want to have a ground when I start the game
+- [X] : As a player, I want to have a ground when I start the game
 - [ ] : As a player, I want to see ennemy
 - [ ] : As a player, I want to destroy ennemy when I shot them
 - [ ] : As a ennemy, I want to move on one axe
 - [ ] : As a player, I want to decrease my life when I am touch by an ennemy
-- [ ] : As a player, I want to decrease my life when I fall
+- [X] : As a player, I want to decrease my life when I fall (je crois)